 Pump Drain Setup

 Some dehumidifiers have a pump drain system that helps pump water up to 15 feet.
-Dehumidifiers also have the indicating sensor at their back to tell if the hose is connected correctly or not.
+Dehumidifiers also have an indicating sensor at their back to tell if the hose is connected correctly or not.
 In case of an incorrectly attached hose, the dehumidifier will no longer be active.

 Even after trying the techniques mentioned above, if the dehumidifier is not draining through the hose, there might be a problem with the pump function.
 This is also not a thing to worry about as it can be easily fixed by resetting the dehumidifier by pressing the pump button for a few seconds.